How to Develop A Successful China Public Relations Strategy

 China’s media landscape is extraordinary, with more than 2,200 newspapers, 9,000 magazines, 2,000 radio stations and 3,000 TV stations.
 Being the world’s biggest newspaper market, China’s newspaper circulation numbers have reached more than 1.46 billion copies sold monthly in 2018.
 All of this provides a range of different opportunities for businesses in China.

 Still, the media environment and practices are significantly different from the west.
-To launch a successful PR strategy in China, businesses should be aware of a number of factors like media outlets, the political environment, standard practices, and market forces.
+To launch a successful China public relations strategy, businesses should be aware of a number of factors like media outlets, the political environment, standard practices, and market forces.

 How to Develop A Successful China Public Relations Strategy (2019): Table of Contents